barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 3. It's fun, and we want a campaign.
 Maybe not right now, but certainly at some point.

-For us, [glo:traveller] was a definite (3).
-One of the players wanted a sci-fi game, which is why I was looking into [glo:traveller] in the first place, and then the one-shot went well so we decided we wanted more.
-But we were in the middle of a [glo:coc] campaign right then, so it would come some time in the future.
+For us, Traveller was a definite (3).
+One of the players wanted a sci-fi game, which is why I was looking into Traveller in the first place, and then the one-shot went well so we decided we wanted more.
+But we were in the middle of a Call of Cthulhu campaign right then, so it would come some time in the future.

 A little under a year later, the future is now.